zzzprojects/Dapper-Plus/docs2/pages/getting-started/dapper-plus-relationship.md

 ## Definition

-In our example, you often see us chaining multiples action without specifying the relation parent/child even when the parent use an auto-generated identity value.
+In our example, you often see us chaining multiples actions without specifying the relation parent/child even when the parent use an auto-generated identity value.

 ### Relationship Examples
 ```csharp